Mach--Zehnder-like interferometry with graphene nanoribbon networks: Introduction

 When it comes to electronic devices, graphene is an advantageous material showing a high degree of quantum coherence even at moderately high temperatures \cite{CastroNeto2009}.
 The similarities between electrons travelling ballistically in graphene constrictions and photons propagating in waveguides have placed the focus on this material for electron quantum optics applications.
 For instance, the electron wave nature has manifested in refraction effects in $p$-$n$ junctions, \eg, when transmitted across a boundary separating regions of different doping levels \cite{RiMaLi.15.Snaketrajectoriesin,Chen2016}.

 In particular, within the group of graphene derivatives and nanostructures, graphene nanoribbons (GNRs) offer attractive characteristics for electron quantum optics.
-First, the confinement of electrons to one dimension (1D) provides a versatile, width-dependent electronic structure which can include the appearance of a band gap and spin-polarized edge-states \cite{Son2006a, Son2006b}.
+First, the confinement of electrons to one dimension (1D) provides a versatile, width-dependent electronic structure which can include the appearance of a band gap and spin-polarized edge-states as, \eg, in the case of GNRs of zigzag edge topology (ZGNRs) \cite{Son2006a, Son2006b}.
 Secondly, it has been experimentally demonstrated that GNRs possess long coherence lengths, that can reach values of the order of $\sim 100$ nm \cite{Minke2012, Baringhaus2014, Aprojanz2018}.
-Furthermore, ballistic transport in GNRs can be rather insensitive to edge defects because the current flows maximally through the center of the ribbon as a consequence of the dominating Dirac-like physics \cite{Zarbo2007}.
+Furthermore, ballistic transport in ZGNRs can be rather insensitive to edge defects because the current flows maximally through the center of the ribbon as a consequence of the dominating Dirac-like physics \cite{Zarbo2007}.

 With respect to their experimental realization and feasibility, the emergence of bottom-up fabrication techniques has resulted in the fabrication of long, defect-free samples of GNRs via on-surface synthesis \cite{CaRuJa.10.Atomicallyprecisebottom, Ruffieux2016, ClOt.19.ControllingChemicalCoupling}.
 This approach has also opened new possibilities to design $\pi$-magnetism in carbon nanostructures and to address localized, unpaired electron spins \cite{OtDiFr.22.Carbonbasednanostructures}.
 Additionally, GNRs can also be picked up and manipulated with scanning tunneling probes \cite{Koch2012, Kawai2016, Wang2023}, suggesting the possibility of building two-dimensional multi-terminal GNR-based electronic circuits \cite{Areshkin2007, Jayasekera2007, Jiao2010, Cook2011, Botello-Mendez2011}.